 Installing a whole-house water filter is an effective way to protect your family’s health, improve the taste of your water, and give you peace of mind.
 But after it’s installed, you must continue to maintain the filter so that it doesn’t become clogged up.

 In today’s guide, we’ll tell you how to change your whole-house sediment filter or carbon filter.
-Read on or learn more by calling your local West Milford and Newfoundland plumbers!
+Read on or learn more by calling your local West Milford plumbers!

 Gather your supplies; here’s what you’ll need: